Display-Lab/knowledge-base/readme.md

 ## Causal pathways

 The causal pathways are located under the /causal_pathways directory.
-Each pathway is described in a json file.
+Each pathway is described in a corresponding vignette directory.

 ## Version